-A graduation fee of \$65.00 is required of all students who are graduating.
+The graduation fee is required for all students who are graduating.
 This fee includes the cost of the degree/certificate and cap/gown rental.
 The graduation fee is nonrefundable.

-A student's account must be cleared in the Business Office before he/she can graduate or have his/her transcript released.
+A student's account must be cleared in the Business Office prior to graduating and/or the release of an official transcript.